zammad/zammad-user-documentation/extras/secure-email.rst

    In other words, it guarantees message **privacy** and **data security**.

-   Your administrator is responsible for adding all the necessary certificates and keys in Zammad's admin panel.
+   Your administrator is responsible for adding all the necessary certificates and keys in Zammad's admin settings.

 📬 Incoming
 ^^^^^^^^^^^